alicealys/iw5-script/README.md

 # Functions

-You can call (will not work for every function) functions and methods within the game's gsc scripts using the
+You can call functions and methods within the game's gsc scripts using the

 `scriptcall(filename, function, ...)` method:
 ```lua